to whom it may concern

 Description:

-The focus of the installation was not on the message decryption, but to carry the message's meaning further and generate new ones in case the sender never received them.
-In this case, the advertising light boxes become not just found objects themself, but they become the readymade artistic image extracted from the contingency of everyday reality.
+The object's focus was not on decrypting messages but on carrying the message’s meaning further and generating new ones in case the sender never received them.
+The artwork carries messages from a non-human actor, as the seaside humidity bypasses anthropocentric perception.
+In this case, the advertising light boxes become not just found objects but readymade artistic images extracted from the contingency of everyday reality.

-The work finds aesthetics in outdoor advertising decaying.
-The artwork carries on messages of a non-human actor as the seaside humidity bypasses anthropocentric perception.
+The object finds aesthetics in outdoor advertising decaying.
+The object was first exhibited in Vladivostok at the location of the former headquarters of the Kunst & Albers trading company, on the roof of which illuminated advertising first appeared in Siberia and the Far East.
 The work enters a dialogue with the saying of Marshall McLuhan: "[Electric light] becomes a conduit of information, but it never carries it".
-Thus, light patterns cease to be a mere medium and become the message themself.
+Thus, light patterns have ceased to be a mere medium of information and become the message themselves through the contingent impact of the environment.
+It is noteworthy that advertisements mounted in billboards are no longer readable, as the patterns do not allow the advertising message to be captured in its entirety and concentrate attention on itself.